ChargePi/ChargePi-go/ReadMe.md

 # ⚡ ChargePi-go

-⚡ChargePi is an open-source Raspberry Pi 4 based ⚡Charging Point🔌 project, which supports multiple EVSEs and simple connectors🔌.
-You can also add an RFID/NFC reader and a display to the Charging Point.
-It is configurable, simple to make and uses off-the-shelf hardware.
+⚡ ChargePi is an open-source, simple and a configurable Raspberry Pi 4 based ⚡Charging Point🔌 project.
+It is made with off-the-shelf hardware and supports multiple EVSEs and simple connectors 🔌.

 A connector🔌 consists of an indicator (🚥 RGB LED strip), a relay and a ⚡ power meter.
 The client is written in Go and requires installation of a few C libraries.
+You can also add an RFID/NFC reader and a display to the Charging Point.

 ChargePi-go client can be deployed/run in multiple ways: